Rose Facial Soap Recipe + Instructions

 - Mix thoroughly but not vigorously to avoid excessive bubbles in your soap base.
 If you over-mix and create a lot of bubbles, spray a few spritzes of rubbing alcohol into the base at any time to eliminate them.

 - Monitor the temperature, stirring occasionally.
 Pouring below 135°F (57°C) will keep ingredients more evenly suspended throughout the soap base.
-If you don’t have a thermometer, try pouring right after a thin skin starts forming over the cooling soap base.
+If you don’t have a thermometer, try pouring right after a thin skin forms over the cooling soap base.

 - If the mold you’re using is very detailed, spray the inside with alcohol before filling it, to help the soap base flow into the details more easily.
 After filling the mold, spritz again with alcohol to remove any air bubbles from the surface.